melodykramer/old-website/_posts/2016-03-05-open-data-day-notes.md

 I'm [Mel](http://melodykramer.github.io/).
 I recently moved from DC to Carrboro.
 I’m new here and would like to meet more people in the civic tech community.

 I spent most of [my career](http://melodykramer.github.io/cv/) in public media working at Wait Wait Don’t Tell Me, Fresh Air with Terry Gross, and NPR.
 I worked at the intersection of product and editorial and I loved it.
+(I also love thinking about [how civic tech and public media can work together](http://www.niemanlab.org/2015/07/putting-the-public-into-public-media-membership/#melkramer-code)....)

 I left public media last year to serve a two-year term appointment at [18F](https://18f.gsa.gov/).